lauradcummings/lauradcummings.github.io/_posts/2023-07-05-cat-tools-top-shape.md

   - translation
 ---

-Recent advancements in <a href="https://builtin.com/artificial-intelligence/machine-translation">machine translation (MT)</a> software have emphasized the importance of translation tools for professional translators, especially for technical texts like medical and legal texts.
-However, these CAT tools -- such as translation memories and termbases -- requires contant maintenance and updates to ensure their effectiveness.
+Recent advancements in <a href="https://builtin.com/artificial-intelligence/machine-translation">machine translation (MT)</a> software have emphasized the importance of using translation tools as professional translators.
+However, computer-assisted translation (CAT) tools -- such as translation memories and termbases -- require contant maintenance and updates to ensure their effectiveness.
 Take a moment to learn more about translation memories and termbases, why they are essential to translators, and how to maintain them properly to help build your reputation as a translator.

 What is a translation memory?
 =====